AnteT/ffd-app/README.md

 ---
 ### Project Structure
 This repository is a part of a broader submission for Computer Vision 766 at the University of Wisconsin-Madison for Spring 2024 semester.
+It represents the website and presentation code portion and is a companion repository for the related [source repository](https://github.com/AnteT/cs766-project) which contains the source code used for training, validation and testing.

 The website is available [here](https://antet.github.io/ffd-app), while the rest of the project is structured as follows:

 ```text
 Project